 In many countries, face masks are now obligatory in certain situations.
-Whilst wearing a face mask for a few minutes now and then is generally not an issue, wearing one for long periods of time can, however, cause problems.
+Whilst wearing a face mask for a few minutes now and then is generally not an issue, wearing one for long periods can, however, cause problems.

 In the following, we have compiled a variety of helpful information to help you avoid spotty skin, bad breath and toddler tantrums.

-Most of us have seen the photos posted by doctors and nurses on the frontlines of the pandemic showing close-ups of their facial skin, which is covered in red marks, hives and even bruises.
+Most of us have seen the photos posted by doctors and nurses on the frontline of the pandemic showing close-ups of their facial skin, which is covered in red marks, hives and even bruises.